 “It was one of the most humbling and meaningful experiences of my life.
 I feel we are here to serve, encourage and care for the needs of others around us, and was so grateful for the opportunity to serve alongside the other We Energies employees who cared for and honored these veterans,” said Joel Burow, manager – CSO economic development, who volunteered as a guardian.

 Guardians typically are family members or other members of the public who accompany a veteran for the entire day.
-As sponsor of the May 11 flight, We Energies was able to provide guardian opportunities for three employees.
+As sponsor of the May 11 flight, we were able to provide guardian opportunities for three employees.

 ‘It was all heartfelt’